A full characterization of invariant embeddability of unimodular planar graphs: Preliminaries

 Our focus in this paper is planar graphs and unimodularity.
 Nevertheless, throughout Sections \ref{section:prelim} and \ref{section:surface_graphs} we will keep our setup more general, and consider embeddings of arbitrary graphs into orientable surfaces.
-The proof of Theorem \ref{theorem:unimodular_combinatorial_embedding_1_acc} and as a consequence Theorems \ref{thm:invariant_embedding} and \ref{thm:unimodular_embedding} will not make use of any of this general setup.
+The proof of Theorem \ref{theorem:unimodular_combinatorial_embedding_1_acc} and as a consequence Theorem \ref{thm:invariant_and_unimodular_embedding} will not make use of any of this general setup.

 All graphs studied are assumed to be connected with at least 2 vertices.
 Disconnected graphs only appear when we delete subgraphs to study how the components of the remainder behave. $\mathcal{C}_G(x)$ denotes the connected component of the vertex $x$ in the graph $G$.